Retirement Financial Planning

 That isn’t to say you won’t experience any given day’s up or down movements, some of those being dramatic losses or gains.

-But when we look in the rear view mirror, any given president’s impact on long term market changes are overwhelmingly a function of how any given policy is implemented and it’s possible impact on the economy.
+That’s because market changes are overwhelmingly a function of how any given policy is implemented and it’s possible impact on the economy.